 The President of Passenger Vehicles Business Unit of Tata Motors, Mayank Pareek, states:

 “We feel that low demand for entry- and mid-size diesel models will not justify the high costs involved in developing a new small capacity engine.”

 Pareek added that the demand for petrol models in the small car segment now accounts for 80% of total production.
 Therefore, it does not make much sense to invest such a huge cost in making its current diesel motors adhere to the new emission standards.

 Also read - Tata discontinues faithful Sumo after 25 years of production

 There are many other factors contributing to the reluctance of carmakers in continuing to produce diesel cars.
 Firstly, the advent of the BS-VI emission standards will lead to a wide gap between the prices of petrol and diesel motors, in some cases by at least INR 1 lakh.
 On the other hand, due to the introduction of fuels which are compliant with the BS-VI norms, the prices of petrol and diesel are getting closer, with diesel costing more in some locations.
-Last but not the least, the fuel efficiency of petrol motors is getting better and better, leading to the decreasing demand for their counterparts.
+Last but not least, the fuel efficiency of petrol motors is getting better and better, leading to decreasing demand for their counterparts.

 Also read - Vehicles That Will Be Discontinued In India In 2019

 What are the BS-VI emission standards and how will they affect the Indian auto market?